coateds/DevOpsOnWindows/UsingGitAndGitHub.md

 * Git Branch -d "Branch to be deleted"
   (Local)

-## Identity
-* Git config --system/--global/--local user.name 'Test User 1'
-* Git config --system/--global/--local user.email 'TestUser1@TestGit.com'
-  Where system is for all users on a computer system
-    Global is for all Git repositories per created by a particular Windows profile Local is for a particular repository

-Use Git Config –-list to see all identity settings.
-The identity at the bottom of the list takes precedence.

-Identity does not need to be added when cloning your own Repo

 ## Markdown files
 Edit the .md file (markdown tagged file)
-  Visual Studio Code and Dillinger.io
+  Visual Studio Code

 ## Posh-Git
 https://github.com/dahlbyk/posh-git

-A better test of Posh-git's installation is whether Get-GitStatus Cmdlet is available
+* A better test of Posh-git's installation is whether Get-GitStatus Cmdlet is available

-Posh-git provides a customized prompt, tab completion and the following CmdLets etc
+* Posh-git provides a customized prompt, tab completion and the following CmdLets etc
+* See https://github.com/coateds/DevOpsOnWindows/blob/master/InstallationNotes.md for more information.

 ### Cmdlets
 Enable-GitColors